Consultant - for the realization of a harmonized methodology on participatory mapping of representative areas of Pool and Niari

 *Instructions:*

-Please provide a detailed breakdown of your provisional budget, specifying the unit type, number, and total cost for each budget line.
+Please provide a detailed breakdown of your provisional budget, specifying the unit type, number, and total cost of each budget line.
 Additional lines for detailed breakdown can be added if necessary.

 An estimate of the resources needed to carry out the activities must be provided by the suppliers.
 However, once the budget is validated by WRI, compensation will be paid in the form of fixed payments based on WRI's receipt and acceptance of deliverables - and not on the number of days/hours actually worked or expenses incurred.
 All expenses (equipment, vehicles, materials, supplies, consumables, communication means, insurance, travel expenses, etc.) necessary for the execution of the service, including travel expenses, mission expenses, etc.